-Senior Scientist, William (Bill) C. Kerr, PhD, is Director of ARG’s National Alcohol Research Center.
+Senior Scientist, William (Bill) C. Kerr, PhD, is Director of ARG’s National Alcohol Research Center and Co-Directs the National Alcohol Survey and the Health Disparities projects.
 Dr. Kerr received his Ph.D. in economics from the University of California-Davis (1997).
 From 1997 to 2001 Bill served as the Project Director of the Collaborative Alcohol Related Longitudinal Project in the Department of Social & Behavioral Sciences at UCSF before joining ARG.
 He is recognized for his studies of alcohol measurement methods, age-period-cohort studies on drinking pattern trends, and mortality studies, including a successfully completed NIAAA R01 on Alcohol Consumption and Mortality in the US 1950-2000.
 He conducted detailed studies of home and bar drinks in the 2006-10 Center’s Methodological Studies Component and is leading analyses on trends, subjective impairment, injury risk and other topics in the current Center’s Epidemiological Analyses of the NAS component.
 He is currently the PI of an R01 study of the privatization of the Washington state liquor monopoly in 2012, which will also investigate the impacts of marijuana legalization, and an R01 study of life-course alcohol use patterns and health outcomes, which builds on his program of alcohol-related health outcome studies emphasizing the importance of detailed alcohol pattern measurement.
 He is also currently a co-investigator in an R01 project on the impact of the 2008-9 recession on alcohol-related suicides and disparities in such effects.
 Dr. Kerr is an Assistant Editor of Addiction, serves on the editorial board of Contemporary Drug Problems and on the National Alcohol Beverage Control Association (NABCA) Public Health Advisory Board.

-Meenakshi Sabina Subbaraman, PhD, Biostatistician, is the Co-Director of the Statistical and Data Services Core.
+Meenakshi Sabina Subbaraman, PhD, Biostatistician, is the Director of the Statistical and Data Services Core.
 Her primary research interests are statistical methods for understanding causal mechanisms, treatment and recovery from substance use disorders, and how drug and alcohol policies affect substance use.
 Dr. Subbaraman’s current work focuses on cannabis and alcohol co-use, substitution of cannabis and alcohol, and the impacts of alcohol and cannabis availability and taxes on subsequent substance use.
 Dr. Subbaraman received the Society for Epidemiologic Research’s first-ever award for Methodological Advances from the Next Generation of Epidemiologists in 2011.
 She was also awarded the Research Society on Alcoholism’s Junior Investigator Award in 2013 and 2016.